Targeted Active Learning for Bayesian Decision-Making: Notes on the expected information gain (EIG)

-which now computes the EIG in the output space (and not the parameter space), and does not involve model retraining.
-This is the form used in practice.
-Nonetheless, the EIG remains a challenging criterion to compute, as it involves nested Monte Carlo estimation \citep{rainforth2018nesting}.
-Several recent works have tackled this issue \citep{foster2019variational,foster2020unified,zheng2020sequential}.
+which now computes entropies in the output space (and not the parameter space).
+Most notably, this does not involve model retraining.
+This is the form most often used in practice.